-Programs include the Offender Work & Training Programs and Planning & Research.
+Programs include the Inmate Work & Training Programs and Planning & Research.

-Offender Work & Training Programs oversees MAL's designated training facilities: Daniel Computer Recovery, Wynne Computer Recovery & Geographic Information System and Mountain View Braille.
-Offender Work & Training Programs' responsibilities are to:
+Inmate Work & Training Programs oversees MAL's designated training facilities: Wynne Computer Recovery & Geographic Information Systems and Mountain View Braille.
+Inmate Work & Training Programs' responsibilities are to:

-- Document offender participation in on-the-job training (OJT) programs and other training programs.
+- Document inmate participation in on-the-job training (OJT) programs, job-skills training programs, and other training programs.

-- Collaborate with the TDCJ Correctional Institutions Division, Rehabilitation Programs Division, Reentry and Integration Division, Parole Division and the Windham School District to provide incarcerated offenders with post-release employment readiness to increase their reentry success.
+- Collaborate with the TDCJ Correctional Institutions Division, Rehabilitation Programs Division, Reentry and Integration Division, Parole Division, and the Windham School District to provide incarcerated inmates with post-release employment readiness to increase their reentry success.

-- Ensure availability of job history and certifications to released offenders with MAL work experience.
+- Ensure availability of job history and certifications to released inmates with MAL work experience.

 - Utilize Work Against Recidivism (WAR) data to measure post-release employment success.